Three Pulitzer Prize-Winning Historians Aim To Put American Politics In Context

 Your purchase helps support NPR programming.
 How?

-Of the three books, Doris Kearns Goodwin's Leadership is the most focused and purposeful.
-Goodwin writes about the early lives of four previous biographical subjects — Abraham Lincoln, Theodore Roosevelt, Franklin Roosevelt, and Lyndon Johnson — then bores down on one key moment of leadership from each of their tenures in the White House.
+Of the three books, Goodwin's Leadership is the most focused and purposeful.
+Goodwin writes about the early lives of four previous biographical subjects — Abraham Lincoln, Theodore Roosevelt, Franklin Roosevelt and Lyndon Johnson — then bores down on one key moment of leadership from each of their tenures in the White House.

-Each president gets three chapters: a broad survey of their early years; an examination of a key failure that temporarily derailed their development; and then a business school-style case study of a critical juncture in their administration.
-For the case studies, Goodwin selects Lincoln's decision to issue the Emancipation Proclamation, Theodore Roosevelt's unprecedented intervention in settling a dangerous coal strike, Franklin Roosevelt's Hundred Days, and Johnson's manic push for a meaningful civil rights bill.
+Each president gets three chapters: a broad survey of their early years; an examination of a key failure that temporarily derailed their development; and then a business-school-style case study of a critical juncture in their administration.
+For the case studies, Goodwin selects Lincoln's decision to issue the Emancipation Proclamation, Theodore Roosevelt's unprecedented intervention in settling a dangerous coal strike, Franklin Roosevelt's first 100 days and Johnson's manic push for a meaningful civil rights bill.

-Goodwin succeeds where Meacham and Ellis fall a bit short by cross-pollenating her biographical units with similarities and key differences between the leaders she's studying.
+Goodwin succeeds where Meacham and Ellis fall a bit short by cross-pollinating her biographical units with similarities and key differences between the leaders she's studying.
 All four men, she repeatedly argues, understood the critical role storytelling plays in successful leadership.
 They framed their pushes in relatable, simple language that built public support and won key allies to their cause.

-Lincoln and Teddy Roosevelt moved slowly, knowing controversial, precedent-breaking executive action needed the support of skeptical stakeholders.
-Franklin Roosevelt and Johnson, on the other hand, understood how important momentum was to their ambitious legislative proposals, and relentlessly hounded Congress to pass their society-changing measures.
+Lincoln and Theodore Roosevelt moved slowly, knowing controversial, precedent-breaking executive action needed the support of skeptical stakeholders.
+Franklin Roosevelt and Johnson, on the other hand, understood how important momentum was to their ambitious legislative proposals and relentlessly hounded Congress to pass their society-changing measures.
 (Annoyingly, the White House chapters are broken up by bold, bullet-point nuggets of the leadership qualities each president employed.
 There are too many — about 20 for each president — and Goodwin could have successfully made all these points without this nod toward financial self-help books.)

 While the presidential chapters are the focus of the book, the chapters on early failures are the most interesting.
 Each man's ambition slowly builds as they come into adulthood.
-Each man enjoys early success, and can identify a clear career trajectory that's within reach.
+Each man enjoys early success and can identify a clear career trajectory that's within reach.
 But then each man suffers a soul-crushing, career-destroying setback that derails all his hopes and dreams.

-The Roosevelts' hardships were most extreme: Franklin was suddenly struck by polio, and Teddy saw his wife and mother die on the very same day.
+The Roosevelts' hardships were most extreme: Franklin was suddenly struck by polio, and Theodore saw his wife and mother die on the very same day.
 Lincoln and Johnson suffered much more mundane political losses, but both men were mentally crushed by the defeats.

 Lincoln and both Roosevelts all responded to the setbacks by turning inward.
 They retreated from the world and into themselves, and during their self-imposed exiles, shattered pride was slowly rebuilt into a self-awareness and confidence that is much more sustaining and powerful.
 All three men repeatedly tapped into this knowledge of their own worth and ability later on, as they each chose to govern the country in ways their successors had never imagined.
-Johnson was much more insecure, and his setback led to "a darkening of temperament, to mistrust, to anger... a shrinkage of genuine empathy."
+Johnson was much more insecure, and his setback led to "a darkening of temperament, to mistrust, to anger ... a shrinkage of genuine empathy."
 The harsh assessment is striking, given Goodwin's close relationship with LBJ.

 American Dialogue